shashankkumarIITB/CS772-DL4NLP/Assignment3/README.md

 | WITH Embedding | Contains the code with pre-trained (glove) embedding |
 | WITHOUT Embedding | Contains the code with no pre-trained embedding |

-Every folder contains 5 python files and 3 subfolders
+Every folder contains at least 5 python files and 3 subfolders

 ### Python files
 | File name | Description |